dote7ant/Moringa_W4/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
+* Hat tip to my mentors and peers
 * Inspiration
-* etc